-How data are analyzed to identify trends and patterns and support improvement strategies?
+How is data analyzed to identify trends and patterns and support improvement strategies?
 DDS/DDA analyzes the data as described above.
 DHCF provides oversight by conducting monitoring in accordance with the monitoring plan.

-As part of an agreement in place with DDS, DHCF was provided access to DDS'TM incident management system.
-DHCF's Long Term Care Division Unit reviews data in the incident management system, and incident management data reports from DDS.
+As part of an agreement in place with DDS, DHCF was provided access to the DDS incident management system.
+DHCF's Long Term Care Division reviews data in the incident management system, and incident management data reports from DDS.
 DDS' incident management reports include several indicators related to incident date, and incident type.
-Considering that these reports are bi-weekly and can limit DHCF'TMs ability to identify systemic issues or trends, a quarterly basis.

-DHCF uses all reports received and on a quarterly basis performs a comparison analysis.
+Considering that these reports are bi-weekly and can limit DHCF's ability to identify systemic issues or trends, DHCF uses all reports received and on a quarterly basis performs a comparison analysis.
 Based on this analysis, DHCF prepares a quarterly report which includes trends, findings and recommendations.
-This report is submitted to DHCF on and health concerns.
+This report is submitted to DHCF on a quarterly basis.

+Additionally, DHCF's Long Term Care Division staff performs monitoring visits and record reviews at individual provider sites.
+Information gathered during these monitoring visits are reviewed to determine if there are any immediate safety and health concerns.
 If it is determined that there are immediate safety concerns, depending on the concern, DHCF makes immediate email or telephone contact with DDS.
-As well, DHCF may prepare a Discovery/Remediation Form for

-Additionally, DHCF, Long Term Care Division. staff performs monitoring visits and record reviews at individual provider sites.
-Information gathered during these monitoring visits are reviewed to determine if there are any immediate safety

-DDS which typically requires DDS to submit a corrective action plan.
+As well, DHCF may prepare a Discovery/Remediation Form for DDS which typically requires DDS to submit a corrective action plan.